dyne/reflow-docs/docs/define_the_network_sentiment.md

 _The map is not the territory_, as Alfred Korzybski warns us...

-Taking actions - backed by such data-driven analisys -  may have a meaningful impact upon complex networks such as a municipality, where usually is hard to connect and intertwine data together in reliable ways, and where most of the information are gathered mostly through questionnaires or direct involvements/experiences.
+Taking actions - backed by such data-driven analysis -  may have a meaningful impact upon complex networks such as a municipality, where usually is hard to connect and intertwine data together in reliable ways, and where most of the information are gathered mostly through questionnaires or direct involvements/experiences.

 ## How it works
 With ZenPub each participant can record different types of economic activities that are performed over time.